cph-cachet/carp.documentation/docs/WORKING_AT_CACHET.md

 ## Reimbursement

-If you have buy stuff, you can ask Bardram to buy it on a DTU credit card.
+If you have to buy stuff, you can ask Bardram to buy it on a DTU credit card.
 You may also buy it on your own credit card (if approved by Bardram) and they you will be reimbursed.
 Questions for administrative stuff, incl. reimbursement should go to Christel Wagner <cwag@bioinformatics.dtu.dk>.